 Qui Tam / False Claims Act: Anti-Kickback Law

 The Anti-Kickback Statute is a federal criminal statute that prohibits physicians from giving another healthcare provider anything of value in exchange for a referral of a patient covered under a federal healthcare program, such as Medicare, Medicaid, Tricare, or others.
 Violation of this statute can result in not only monetary fines but also criminal penalties, yet it is one of the top healthcare fraud laws that physicians and hospitals violate on a regular basis.
-If you believe you were referred to a physician as part of a monetary or other valuable exchange between your physician and another healthcare provider, contact an experienced qui tam attorney at Willoughby Brod LLP today to report the Anti-Kickback Statute violation and learn how our attorneys can help with your whistleblower case.The California False Claims Act
+If you believe you were referred to a physician as part of a monetary or other valuable exchange between your physician and another healthcare provider, contact an experienced qui tam attorney at the Brod Law Firm today to report the Anti-Kickback Statute violation and learn how our attorneys can help with your whistleblower case.The California False Claims Act

 After the federal False Claims Act (FCA) was enacted in 1986, California enacted its own version of the Act called the California False Claims Act (CFCA).
 Modeled after the FCA, the CFCA is very similar to the FCA with the exception of a few minor differences.